Best Colleges in Illinois

 Featured Online Programs

-Best Accredited Colleges in Illinois
+10 Best Colleges in Illinois

-These rankings were compiled by our BestColleges Ranking Team and include BestColleges.com is an advertising-supported site.
+We use datasets from sources like the National Center for Education Statistics to inform the data for these schools.
+BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
-This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site. from our partners.
-We use publicly available provisional datasets from Integrated Postsecondary Education Data System (IPEDS) to inform the data for these schools.
+This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site. from our partners appear among these rankings and are indicated as such.
 All data is current as of the date this article was published.
 Program-specific information may vary.

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.